textileio/papers/draft.md

 Logs are designed to be shared, composed, and layered into datasets ([@fig:LogEncryption]).
-As such, they are encrypted by default in a manner that enables access control ([@sec:AccessControl]) and the Follower mechanism discussed in the previous section.
+As such, they are encrypted by default in a manner that enables access control ([@sec:AccessControl]) and the Replica mechanism discussed in the previous section.
 Much like the Log address book, Log *keys* are stored in a key book ([@lst:KeyBook]).